Myanmar frees at least three political prisoners in amnesty

-YANGON (Reuters) - Myanmar’s president has freed 46 people in a general amnesty, state media reported on Tuesday, and 23 of them were political prisoners, according to a pro-democracy activist.
+YANGON (Reuters) - Myanmar’s president has freed 46 people in a general amnesty, state media reported on Tuesday, and at least three were prominent political prisoners according to a pro-democracy activist.

 In addition to the 46 Myanmar nationals, authorities freed 34 foreigners under the amnesty, state media said.

-Human rights activist Ko Ko Gyi, who was himself only released in January, told Reuters that 23 political prisoners were freed, among them Than Zaw, a former youth member of opposition leader Aung San Suu Kyi’s party.
+Human rights activist Ko Ko Gyi, who was himself only released in January, told Reuters that three of those freed, Than Zaw, Ko Aye Aung and Pyit Phyo Aung, were political prisoners.

-“We are still trying to contact those released from other prisons.
-We met the ones freed from Insein Prison (on the outskirts on Yangon) at our office today and gave them words of encouragement and necessary assistance,” Ko Ko Gyi told Reuters.

 Under President Thein Sein’s quasi-civilian government, which took office in March last year, more than 650 political prisoners were freed between May last year and January.